Quick overview:

 What are your demands?

-If you give immediate notice, you are entitled to wage compensation equal to your average earnings for the period of notice.
+If you give immediate notice, you are entitled to a wage replacement equal to your average earnings for the period of notice.
 The standard notice period is two months, but if you have a longer notice period agreed in your contract, then this period applies.

 Summary